Privacy Notices

 If you are unable to understand the language of this Notice, please use the following link to review our translated version.

-This Notice does not cover practices of other TransUnion businesses or products, nor your interactions with us as a prospective business client, customer, or partner.
+Scope: This Notice does not cover practices of other TransUnion businesses or products, nor your interactions with us as a prospective business client, customer, or partner.
 Please see those respective privacy notices listed on the left-hand panel of this page for more information on those privacy practices.
-To learn how Sontiq, Argus Advisory, and Commerce Signals handle personal information about you and the rights you may have regarding that personal information, please visit the Sontiq Privacy Center, the Argus Privacy Notice, and Commerce Signals Privacy Notice respectively..

 This Notice does not apply to job applicants in the European Economic Area (EEA) or United Kingdom (UK).
 If you are a job applicant located in the EEA or UK, please refer to the European Job Candidate Privacy Notice.

-Visit our Consumer Privacy Rights page to exercise your privacy rights and choices.
+Visit our US State Privacy Rights page to exercise your privacy rights and choices.

 View annual consumer requests metrics (California Consumer Privacy Act (CCPA) and California Data Broker Registration) for TransUnion Companies.